Nonlinear evolution of perturbatively driven kinetic instabilities far from marginal stability: Applications

-\textit{Acknowledgments}\textemdash We thank M. K. Lilley for making the code BOT openly available; A. Bierwage and P. J. Catto for general comments on this manuscript; T. Barberis and C. Hamilton for pointing out the relevance of the strongly driven regime treated in this work to Alfv\'en eigenmode dynamics following sawtooth crashes tokamaks and to spiral instabilities in galaxies \cite{hamilton2024}, respectively; and E. D. Fredrickson and G. J. Kramer for clarifying discussions on the characteristic timescales for sawtooth relaxation and AE growth in TFTR, DIII-D and JT-60U.
-This manuscript is based upon work supported by the US Department of Energy, Office of Science, Office of Fusion Energy Sciences, and has been authored by Princeton University under Contract DE-AC02-09CH11466 with the US Department of Energy.
+\funding{This manuscript is based upon work supported by the US Department of Energy, Office of Science, Office of Fusion Energy Sciences, and has been authored by Princeton University under Contract DE-AC02-09CH11466 with the US Department of Energy.
 The work was supported by the DOE Early Career Research Program, project \textit{Phase-Space Engineering of Supra-Thermal Particle Distribution for Optimizing Burning Plasma Scenarios}.
-The publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
-EGD and VND contributed equally to this work.
+The publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.}